 This meal can have more fat because you have all day to burn it off.

-2 slices of wheat toast or small multi grain bagel (I put low fat peanut butter and sugar free jelly).
-The more grains in your bread the better - Nine Grain bread is a great toast in this case.
-Avoid all white breads, pasta, flour etc.
+2 slices of wheat toast or small multi-grain bagel; I put low-fat peanut butter and sugar-free jelly.
+The more grains in your bread the better; nine-grain bread is a great toast in this case.
+Avoid all white breads, pasta, flour, etc.

-Work out! - DO cardio in the AM.
+Work out.
+Do cardio in the morning.

-Eat carbs now after the workout - it helps with insulin transport and recovery.
+Eat carbs now after the workout; it helps with insulin transport and recovery.

-Skim milk with banana or oatmeal with raisins in it (you could even go with small portions of both if you want)
+Skim milk with banana or oatmeal with raisins in it (you could even go with small portions of both if you want).

-NO Fat Yogurt (you can also have a piece of fruit if you have oatmeal.)
+No fat yogurt.
+(You can also have a piece of fruit if you have oatmeal.)

-- Baked Lays chips (regular)
+- Baked chips (regular)

-- Broccoli (light butter you can use the spray if you truly want to avoid all fat)
+- Broccoli (light butter; you can use the spray if you truly want to avoid all fat)

 - Piece of fruit

-5:00 workout - Lift or calisthenics in the early evening
+5 p.m. workout: Lift or calisthenics in the early evening

-Dinner!
-Again you can have GOOD carbs here to give you energy back, but avoid fat since you will go to bed in the next few hours.
-The last thing you want is fat before you go to bed because then it is simply going to be stored.
+Dinner.
+Again, you can have good carbs here to give you energy back, but avoid fat since you will go to bed in the next few hours.
+The last thing you want is fat before you go to bed, because then it is simply going to be stored.

-Now your day is done - good eating mixed with 1-2 workouts.
+Now your day is done -- good eating mixed with 1-2 workouts.
 The workouts can be as simple as walking 20-30 minutes or as tough as triathlon training.
 It is up to you and your fitness level and goals.
 The diet is great for any person trying to lose body fat.

 If you are diabetic or have other medical issues, contact a doctor or registered dietician before changing your eating habits.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.